-- The values that have to be respected after the race take into account the degradation of the silencer (i.e. the limit is raised of 1 dB/A). - The values already take into account the accuracy of the method, which is estimated to be of 1 or 2 dB/A by using the current sound test equipment (Class 1 or 2 respectively, see 79.01). - No deductions for ambient temperature, pressure or altitude are allowed.
+- The values that have to be respected after the race take into account the degradation of the silencer (i.e. the limit is raised of 1 dB/A). - The values already take into account the accuracy of the method. - No deductions for ambient temperature, pressure or altitude are allowed.

-• The measured noise value shall not be rounded down to the nearest whole number.
+The measured noise value shall not be rounded down to the nearest whole number.